 Once your order is submitted you will receive a confirmation email.
-You will then be contacted by Maggie Marsh-Nation with instructions on how to access the courses you purchased in the online education portal.
+You will then be contacted by Maureen Carroll with instructions on how to access the courses you purchased in the online education portal.

-We appreciate your patients at we continue to work on an integrated system between the two websites.
+We appreciate your patience at we continue to work on an integrated system between the two websites.

 Below is a description of the ASET online courses